Drew5040/Portfolio/Sample1_Exploratory.Data.Analysis/README.md

 Libraries: Pandas, NumPy, Matplotlib, Seaborn, StatsModels, Plotly, Scikit-Learn, SciPy, Datetime,
            FuzzyWuzzy, Random, Locale, Re, PeakUtils

-Skills Showcased: - ability to perform exploratory data analysis, utilizing the most popular Python
+Skills Showcased:

-                    libraries to-date.
+		 -[x] ability to perform exploratory data analysis, utilizing the most popular Python libraries to-date.

-		  - ability to utilize a variety of data cleaning, preprocessing and feature engineering techniques to prepare data for more advanced modeling
+		 -[x] ability to utilize a variety of data cleaning, preprocessing and feature engineering techniques to prepare data for more advanced modeling

-                  - ability to utilize a variety of statistical test to verify assumptions and test for significance
+                 -[x] ability to utilize a variety of statistical test to verify assumptions and test for significance

-		  - ability to think statistically and draw conclusions
+		 -[x] ability to think statistically and draw conclusions

-                  - ability to create robust data visualizations
+                 -[x] ability to create robust data visualizations

-		  - ability to identify and model trends in raw data
+		 -[x] ability to identify and model trends in raw data

-                  - ability to present valuable insights to aid in decision making
+                 -[x] ability to present valuable insights to aid in decision making